 In Washington, interns' responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings and answer constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

 In my Illinois office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.

 If you would like more information on Congressional Internships—please contact my office.

 How to apply

 Students interested in a Washington D.C.
-Office internship should e-mail a cover letter, resume and writing sample to Justin Van Blaricom at Justin.VanBlaricom@mail.house.gov and those interested in the district office position should e-mail a cover letter, resume and writing sample to Brandon Ivins at Brandon.Ivins@mail.house.gov.
+Office internship should e-mail a cover letter, resume and writing sample to Justin Van Blaricom at Justin.VanBlaricom@mail.house.gov and those interested in the district office position should e-mail a cover letter and resume to Greg Cybulski at Greg.Cybulski@mail.house.gov.